DiogoAADCosta/game-mechanics-lab/resident-evil-mechanics/v002/README.md

 ---

-## 📈 Future Improvements (What's Next in Version 3.0)
+## 📈 Future Improvements (Achieved in Version 3.0)
-While Version 2.0 drastically cleaned up item handling, it operates on structural assumptions:
+While Version 2.0 drastically cleaned up item handling, it operated on basic textual outcomes.
+The next iteration implements:
-- **Introduction of Dynamic Damage Systems:** Move from textual failure states (like falling into a pit) to active numeric health processing, damage scaling, and healing items.
+- **Dynamic Vitality & Damage Systems:** Moving away from binary triggers to an active numerical health tracker (`health`) driven by dynamic damage calculations and character-specific defense multipliers.
-- **Advanced State Management:** Transition from a single, isolated room mock-up into a complex dataset ready to handle multiple, independent rooms or items simultaneously.
+- **Support Items & Consumable Support:** Introducing a dedicated scene item pool (`scene_items`) capable of handling stacked supplies like healing herbs, integrated with inventory removal and health-cap safety clamps.
+- **Introduction of AI Archetypes:** Establishing the initial foundation for enemy interaction with the creation of the `Zombie` class, capable of triggering direct damage methods against players.